 For basic urodynamic testing:

-The amount of fluid left in the bladder after urinating, when you feel the urge to urinate, and when you can no longer hold back urine are within normal ranges.
+The amount of fluid left in the bladder after you urinate, when you feel the urge to urinate, and when you can no longer hold back urine are within normal ranges.

 One or more of the following may be found:

-The bladder contains less fluid or more fluid than is considered normal when the first urge to urinate is felt.
+- The bladder contains less fluid or more fluid than is considered normal when the first urge to urinate is felt.

-You are unable to retain urine when the bladder contains less than the normal amount of fluid for most people.
+- You are unable to retain urine when the bladder contains less than the normal amount of fluid for most people.

 Current as of: